abhin4v/abhin4v.github.io/drafts/fast-sudoku-solver-in-haskell-1.md

 ```
 </small>

 By `traverse`-ing the grid with `pruneCells`, we are able to prune each row, one-by-one.
 Since pruning a row doesn't affect another row, we don't have to pass the resulting rows between each pruning step.
-That is to say, `traverse` is enough for us, we don't need [`foldl`].
+That is to say, `traverse` is enough for us, we don't need [`foldl`] here.

 How do we do the same thing for columns now?
 Since our representation for the grid is rows-first, we first need to convert it to a columns-first representation.
 Luckily, that's what [`Data.List.transpose`] function does: